drftstatic/vidromancer/vidromancer/DEVELOPMENT_PLAN.md

-# Digital Videomancer - Development Plan
+# Vidromancer - Development Plan

 ## Overview

-This plan covers the implementation of 5 feature areas for the Digital Videomancer video effects application.
+This plan covers the implementation of 5 feature areas for the Vidromancer video effects application.
 UI/UX Polish will be handled separately using Google Stitch.

 **Priority Order:**
 1. More Effects (foundation - expands creative capabilities)